sparkdesignsystem/spark-design-system/README.md

 by [cloudfour](https://github.com/cloudfour), for displaying pattern libraries.
 Spark uses Drizzle for documentation and plain html code examples.

-In the packages folder are spark-core and spark-extras.
+In the packages folder are Spark-Core and Spark-Extras.
 These are the files that are published to npm.

 ### Dev Environment